ILasya/Image-Quality-Detection/README.md

 In order to run this code

-Step 1: Open CNN-Model-Evaluation.ipynb in your Jupyter Notebook
+Step 1: Run CNN-Pre-Processing.ipynb in your Jupyter Notebook.
+This generates two pickle files X.pkl and Y.pkl.

-Step 2: Click on the Run button.
+Step 2: Then, run CNN-Model-Training.ipynb.
+This generates model_weights.h5 file containing the weights of the trained model.

+Step 3: Finally, run CNN-Model-Evaluation.ipynb.
+This code applies the model to the evaluation set and predicts if the Image is blurred.

 The test accuracies after execution are: